TheTechCapsule/ghost-gitops/README.md

 - **Backup jobs** (PVC snapshots + MySQL dumps, with restore jobs included)

 The goal is simple:
-👉 Spin up Ghost in a cluster the right way — clean, reproducible, Git-driven.
+👉 Spin up Ghost in a cluster — clean, reproducible, Git-driven.
-👉 Just a solid baseline you can trust, tweak, and build on.
+👉 A solid base, which can be extended and tweaked as required.

 ## 📂 Repo Structure